 Problem Description

-Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
-The lowest common ancestor is defined as the lowest node in the tree that has both nodes as descendants (where a node can be a descendant of itself).
+Given a binary tree, find the lowest common ancestor (LCA) of two given nodes p and q.
+The LCA is defined as the lowest node in the tree that has both p and q as descendants (a node can be a descendant of itself).
+The tree consists of unique values and both p and q exist within the tree.

 Key Insights